-Bangs are such a huge step and can completely change up your entire look, which is why you want to make sure you’re getting the right ones for your style and face shape (here’s a helpful guide for you).
+Bangs are such a huge step and can completely change up your entire look, which is why you want to make sure you’re getting the right ones for your style and face shape.
 If you’re still feeling lost and confused, but determined to go for the plunge, Rojas says to try this universally flattering bang shape: “Keep the bangs cut straight across in the front, with a soft angle downwards toward either side of your face,” he says.
 “This will add a natural frame and silhouette to any face shape.”
 Noted!

 Now, check out the eight life-saving styling tips for girls with bangs!